QLAC Annuities: Securing Your Retirement with Guaranteed Income

 Benefits of QLAC Annuities

-The ability to delay RMDs with the money invested into the product is one of the primary benefits of opting for a QLAC annuity.
-But it’s also a potential option for people who don’t want to take on much retirement savings risk.
+One of the primary benefits of opting for a QLAC annuity is the ability to delay RMDs with the money invested into the product.
+It is also a potential option for people who do not want to take on much retirement savings risk.

 A QLAC annuity is a conservative option that has few risks attached.
 When you invest money into a QLAC, you protect it from the volatility of the stock market that affects other annuity products.